EloboAI/crazytrip/.github/instructions/2-development-workflow.instructions.md

 - Compare the Task scope with the parent's acceptance criteria.
 If it does not match, stop and clarify.
 - Gather sibling Tasks with `mcp_githubmcp_issue_read({method:"get_sub_issues", ...})` and note their status for dependency checks.
 - **IMMEDIATELY check if this Task requires manual actions** (API keys, credentials, OAuth setup, etc.).
-- If manual actions are required, create a `[MANUAL]` Task, show the link to the developer, and STOP until they complete it.
+- If this Task OR any sibling Task requires manual actions that are not yet complete, identify the manual Task (even if not labeled `[MANUAL]`), show its link to the developer, and STOP until they complete it.
+- If no existing Task covers the manual work, create a new `[MANUAL]` Task, show the link, and STOP until they complete it.

 ## 3. Manual Actions
-- **ALWAYS check FIRST if the Task requires manual actions** before attempting to code anything.
+- **ALWAYS check FIRST if any Task requires manual actions** before attempting to code anything or presenting response.
-- If completing the Task requires anything the assistant cannot do (API keys, OAuth, certificates, hardware tests, billing configuration, cloud console setup, etc.), create a new `[Task] [MANUAL] ...` issue IMMEDIATELY.
+- Manual actions are ANY work that the assistant CANNOT perform, including: API keys, OAuth, certificates, hardware tests, billing, cloud console setup, etc.
+- **When analyzing Tasks for manual actions:**
+  1. Check if an existing Task (even without `[MANUAL]` label) describes work that requires manual actions
+  2. If found, treat it as a manual Task and provide its GitHub link to the developer
+  3. Create a NEW `[Task] [MANUAL] ...` issue ONLY if no existing Task covers the required manual work
 - Manual Task rules:
   - Parent is always the User Story, not the current Task.
   - Labels: `manual-action`, `AI-requirement`, plus the parent Feature label.
   - Body includes purpose, exact steps (with concrete commands), resources, and a verification checklist.
   - Link it to the User Story with `addSubIssue`, add it to the project, set Type = Task, and assign it to the user.
-  - **CRITICAL**: Show the developer the direct GitHub link to the manual Task in this format: `https://github.com/EloboAI/crazytrip/issues/<number>`
+  - **CRITICAL**: Show the developer the direct GitHub link in this format: `https://github.com/EloboAI/crazytrip/issues/<number>`
   - Explain clearly what needs to be done manually and why the assistant cannot do it.
   - **STOP and wait** until the developer confirms completion and marks the manual Task as Done in the project.